B.C. logging truck driver saves moose calf from snowbank - Burns Lake Lakes District News

 Wayne Rowley, who hauls logs for logging company Dalchako Timber, was driving the Kluskus Forest Service Road west of Vanderhoof heading to work when something in the snowbank made him do a double take.

 “It was a little moose upside down, stuck.
-I could just see his feet sticking up in the air,” says Rowley.
+I could just see his feet sticking up in the air.”

 Rowley initially thought the calf was dead, but he walked down into the snow to check.